Automation with shell scripts

 Congratulations!
 We have just created and executed a shell script!

 Interested in using the command line to its full potential?
-In my ebook Modern Introduction to the Linux Command Line you will learn everything you need to understand what is going on, use the best tools for the job, and have fun.
+In my ebook Command Line: A Modern Introduction you will learn everything you need to understand what is going on, use the best tools for the job, and have fun.

 Check it out!